-Most embryos transfers are done on day 3 after egg collection.
+Most embryo transfers are done on day 3 after egg collection.
 Some embryos do well in culture while others do not.
 It is hard to tell which type of embryos you have.
-If embryos are cultured in the laboratory for a longer period of time (day 5-6), they may develop further to the Blastocyst Stage.
-At this stage the embryo has differentiated and is made up of more than 100 cells and it is possible to identify groups of cells that will make up the placenta (trophectoderm cells) and the fetus (stem cells).
+If embryos are cultured in the laboratory for a longer period of time (days 5-6), they may develop further to the Blastocyst Stage.
+At this stage, the embryo has differentiated and is made up of more than 100 cells and it is possible to identify groups of cells that will make up the placenta (trophectoderm cells) and the fetus (stem cells).

 Picture of a very nice looking day 6 "hatching" blastocyst.
 This is where the blastocyst begins to break out of its shell (zona pellucida), getting ready for implantation on cycle day 6-1/2 from fertilization.

 Growing embryos in the laboratory is a difficult process and the longer that they remain in culture the greater is the chance that some or all of the embryos produced by the In Vitro Fertilization (IVF) process will not survive.
 On the other hand, in an excellent IVF laboratory with an experienced and skilled embryologist, many embryos will survive to day 5-6 or the blastocyst stage and are believed to have a greater chance of implanting.
 Using new and advanced blastocyst culture methods, the ability to grow embryos to the blastocyst stage has significantly improved.
 Said differently, only the "best of the best" embryos make it to the blastocyst stage.
 Since blastocysts are "very good embryos" they tend to freeze and thaw very well.